Whalin Legal

 Guiding Personal Representatives Through Estate Administration

-Are You the Personal Representative of a Loved One’s Estate?
+Are You the Personal Representative of an Indiana Estate?

-If you’ve been appointed as the Personal Representative responsible for administering an estate, you may be feeling overwhelmed by questions such as:
+If you have been appointed as the personal representative of a loved one’s estate, you may have questions such as:

 • What do I do with the will?